greeneyedsoandso/jump-start/preparing-to-code/terminal/README.md

     ##### Notes
     * `pwd` at the end of the commands should result in `market/sweets/`
     * I missed a command here.
 Will come back when I have figured out how to move a folder.
+(Instead of move, I deleted and recreated. rm -r is what you need to delete a directory.
 1. lessons
     ##### Commands
     ```